The Big Chill

 - Deadpan Snarker: Mostly Michael and Nick, though Harold has his moments.

 - Deleted Scene: The film was originally intended to have several flashback scenes with Alex.
-These were omitted from the final cut, and all we ever see of Alex are closeups of his body being prepped for the funeral during the opening credits.
-Alex was (would have been) played by Kevin Costner (if we had seen him).
+These were omitted from the final cut.
+Alex was played by Kevin Costner.

 - Expy: The character Sam plays on his TV show seems a lot like Thomas Magnum, complete with Cool Car and Badass Mustache.